Haya people

 The Haya (or Bahaya) are a Bantu ethnic group based in Kagera Region, northwestern Tanzania, on the western side of Lake Victoria.
-With over one million people, it is estimated the Haya make up approximately 2% of the population of Tanzania.
+With over one million people, it is estimated that Haya make up approximately 4% of the population of Tanzania.
 Historically, the Haya have had a complex kingship-based political system.
 Agriculture, particularly banana farming, is central to Haya economic life.
 They are credited with the independent development of carbon steel dating to 2000 years ago using pre-heating techniques.

 Etymology

 According to Hans Cory, the term Bahaya (Haya for fisher-people) was originally used to differentiate the Haya from the Banyambo of Karagwe.
 This distinction is said to be based on cultural differences, with the Haya economy predominantly oriented toward fishing and other industries on Lake Victoria and the Banyambo predominately engaged in pastoralism.
 Other sources on the origin of the term Haya cite oral accounts that state it derives from a goddess named Muhaya, whose father was King Ruhinda Mushure.
 This second version is not as popular.